Kikobeats/js-mythbusters/workflow/lookup-table.md

 lookupTable[compare(4, myValue)]
 ```

-Keep in mind that using an `Object` you can use `undefined` or `''` as key.
+In objects, you may also use `undefined` or `''` as keys.

+## Array vs. Object

-Also be careful about choose betweetn `Object` or `Array` for this purpose:
+Also be careful about choose between `Object` or `Array` for this purpose:

 - If you need a incremental index, use `Array`.
-- In other case use `Object`.
+- In other cases, use `Object`.

-Under `ES2015`, consider use `Map` or `Set` combined with `Symbol`.
+In ES2015, also consider using `Map` or `Set` combined with `Symbol`.

+## Caveats

-Althought is more readable, not in all scenarios use a lookup table is better: The cost of create the lookup table could be higher tan use a set of `if`/`else` statements.
+Although is more readable, using a lookup table isn't always better.
+The cost of creating the lookup table could be higher than the use set of `if`/`else` statements.
 So, it depends about your code running time:

-- If you have to handle a set of conditions (maybe less than 3 could be a metric) or the code running life is short, use `if`/`else`.
+- If you have to handle a small set of conditions (maybe less than 3) or the code running life is short, use `if`/`else`.
-- In other case use lookup table solution.
+- In other cases, use the lookup table solution.